jmhuie/SlicerBiomech/README.md

 - Max Diameter: Maximum Feret diameter of the section.

 - Perimeter: Perimeter of the section.
-Note that calculation may be incorrect for cross-sections where the inner vacuities connect to the outer edge or there is more than one island in the section.
-Intended to be used on closed form cross-sections.
+Note that calculation may be incorrect for cross-sections where inner vacuities connect to the outer edge or there is more than one island in the section.
+Perimeter calculations are intended to be conducted on closed form cross-sections.

 - Mean Brightness: Mean voxel brightness or average grey scale value of the section.